-Having the information on the Bald Ibis has already helped to prevent a European tourism company from building a massive resort here.
+Having the information on the Bald Ibis has already helped to prevent a European holiday company from building a massive resort here.
 We could prove that the resort would destroy an area where rare birds are found.
-It's tricky, because people here are poor and the resort would bring in money and create new jobs, but the birds would lose much of their ground.
-The threat from that company may have gone-it notice.
-The training is mostly on the job, with some group training sessions.
-This involved having to
+It's tricky because people here are poor and a resort would bring in money and create new jobs, but the birds would lose much of their ground.
+The threat from that company may have gone - it was an